MichaelTu522/IXD256-code/Final Project/Readme.md

 ### Enclosure / Mechanical Design

 The design of the sword is originally from the Game: Genshin Impact and the sword "Freedom Sworn"

 ![FreedomSworn](../Final%20Project/Images/FreedomSworn.jpg)

 What I did it to redesign it in order to fit the hardwares which I wanted to apply into the sword.
 In order to fit the Dual-Button, The LED Strip and cables into it, I tried three times and successfully managed them at last.

 Here's my design graph in illustrator

 ![FreedomSwornAI](../Final%20Project/Images/AIFile.png)

-For the glove, I tried to find a cool looking glove, and it took me a long time to manage different cables to make it work Here are the showcases of the glove and sword:
+For the glove, I tried to find a cool-looking glove, and it took me a long time to manage different cables to make the glove work...

+###Here are the showcases of the glove and sword:

 ![FreedomSwornShowCase](../Final%20Project/Images/ShowCase1.png)
 ![GloveShowCase](../Final%20Project/Images/ShowCase2.png)